The Approach

 All formats are rooted in the same core principle: Torah is the real system.
 Everything else is commentary.

-Start with the video library, or reach out to schedule a conversation.
+Start with the video library, or reach out to begin a conversation.